Portal 2: Design

 Initially, Valve planned to exclude portals from Portal 2.
-For five months, they focused on a gameplay mechanic called "F-Stop"; Valve did not discuss the specifics of the idea as they may use it in a future game.
+For five months, they focused on a gameplay mechanic called "F-Stop"; Valve did not discuss the specifics of the idea, as they planned to potentially reuse it in the future.
 In 2020, developer LunchHouse Software revealed they were using Valve's F-Stop code in their upcoming game Exposure.
 The mechanic was based on an "Aperture Camera", with which users could take photos of objects, store the object in a camera, and then replace it while rotating or scaling it.
 Valve's F-Stop game was set in the 1980s, and would not have featured Chell or GLaDOS; instead, it followed a new test subject involved in a conflict within Aperture after Johnson, in an attempt to reach immortality, uploaded himself into an artificial intelligence and took control of a robot army.
 Though the playtesters liked F-Stop, they expressed disappointment at the omission of portals.
 Based on the playtesting feedback, Newell directed the team to reconsider direction around October 2008.

 Valve did not aim to make Portal 2 more difficult than Portal, but instead to produce "a game where you think your way through particular parts of the level, and feel really smart when you solve it".
 To allow players to learn the game rules incrementally, Valve designed two basic types of test chamber: one, which Valve called "checklisting", provides a safe environment for the player to experiment with a new concept, while the other combines elements in new ways to force the player to think laterally.

 Test chambers began as isometric drawings on whiteboard.
 The developers ran a sanity check before crafting simple levels with the Hammer Editor, Valve's level construction tool.
 Iterative playtesting ensured the solutions were neither too obvious nor too difficult; playtesters sometimes discovered alternative solutions, which the team removed if they were considered too easy.